obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 bearing, and came up with the case rather than falling out.
 This meant that the counter-balance weight itself had to be maneuvered around the crank.
 Be very patient.

+After separating, you'll need to clean off the old gasket material.
+The case gasket is a rubber substance which comes off easily with the sharp plastic scrapers.
+Take care that gasket remnants do not fall into the engine bearings, etc. You don't want tiny bits of rubber interfering with your engine after you've got everything re-assembled.

 ## Replace driveshaft